Arjunraj-k/auto_animated_icon/README.md

-A Flutter package to simlify the process of creating an AnimatedIcon
+A Flutter package to simplify the process of creating an AnimatedIcon